Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

 Seeds (Crops) -- Summary

 When dealing with agricultural commodities such as grain crops, seeds comprise the yield; and in such cases, the biomass of one is the biomass of the other.
-Hence, when looking for effects of elevated CO2 on the seeds of such crops, one is naturally interested in something more than just their final biomass; and in this brief synopsis of pertinent papers we have reviewed, we consider a number of the sources of biomass production, as well as seed properties that go beyond biomass.
+Hence, when looking for effects of elevated CO2 on the seeds of such crops, one is naturally interested in something more than just their final biomass; and there are a number of pertinent papers considering the sources of biomass production, as well as seed properties that go beyond biomass, which we explore in this review.

 Thomas et al. (2003) grew soybean plants to maturity in sunlit controlled-environment chambers under sinusoidally-varying day/night-max/min temperatures of 28/18, 32/22, 36/26, 40/30 and 44/34°C and two levels of atmospheric CO2 concentration (350 and 700 ppm).
 They determined, in their words, that the effect of temperature on seed composition and gene expression was "pronounced," but that "there was no effect of CO2."
 In this regard, however, they note that "Heagle et al. (1998) observed a positive significant effect of CO2 enrichment on soybean seed oil and oleic acid concentration," the latter of which parameters Thomas et al. found to increase with rising temperature all the way from 28/18 to 44/34°C. They also found that "32/22°C is optimum for producing the highest oil concentration in soybean seed," and that "the degree of fatty acid saturation in soybean oil was significantly increased by increasing temperature."
 In addition, they determined that crude protein concentration increased with temperature to 40/30°C.